How Complex is your classification problem? A survey on measuring classification complexity: Complexity Measures

 This measure assesses if the data are linearly separable by computing, for a dataset, the sum of the distances of incorrectly classified examples to a linear boundary used in their classification.
 If the value of L1 is zero, then the problem is linearly separable and can be considered simpler than a problem for which a non-linear boundary is required.

 Given the SVM hyperplane, the error distance of the erroneous instances can be computed by summing up the $\varepsilon_i$ values.
-For examples correctly classified, $\varepsilon_i$ will be zero, whist it indicates the distance of the example to the linear boundary otherwise.
+For examples correctly classified with a margin larger than 1, $\varepsilon_i$ will be zero, whist it indicates the distance of the example to the linear boundary otherwise.
 This is expressed in Equation \ref{eq:SL1}.
 The $\varepsilon_i$ values are determined in the SVM optimization process.

 The L1 value can then be computed as:

 Low values for L1 (bounded in $[0,1)$) indicate that the problem is close to being linearly separable, that is, simpler.
 Figure \ref{fig:L1} illustrates an example of L1 application.
 After a linear boundary is obtained, the $\epsilon_i$ values of the misclassified examples (gray circles) are summed up and subject to Equation \ref{eq:L1}.